 1. Using oil on your face clogs pores

 For many people with clog prone skin, the comedogenicity of an oil will depend a lot on its fatty acid profile, specifically the ratio between oleic and linoleic acid.
-While oils high in oleic acid, such as olive oil, can be great for when skin is dry but not prone to congestion, these oils are usually not beneficial for acne prone skin – studies indicate that acne prone skin is in fact deficient in linoleic acid, and thus using an oil high in linoleic acid, e.g. rosehip oil, can improve the appearance of acneic skin.
+While oils high in oleic acid, such as olive oil, can be great for when skin is dry but not prone to congestion, these oils are usually not beneficial for acne prone skin – studies indicate that acne prone skin is in fact deficient in linoleic acid, and so using an oil high in linoleic acid, e.g. rosehip oil, can improve the appearance of acneic skin.
 For many, the ideal base oil will be an oil which is more or less balanced in terms of oleic versus linoleic acid.

 2. Using oil on your face makes your skin oily

 Skin actually needs oil to keep it protected and to prevent water-loss.
 This is why the sebaceous glands in our skin produce sebum to begin with, to essentially water- and weatherproof skin.
 In terms of oils in skincare, there are a number that balance out oil production, i.e. in a sense making oily skin less oily.
-A face oil can also be an excellent protectant for especially winter-time when cold weather and indoor heating dry out the skin; when skin gets dehydrated, it will produce more oil, making skin more oily.
+A face oil can also be an excellent protectant for especially winter-time when cold weather and indoor heating dry out the skin; when skin gets dehydrated, it will react by producing more oil, making skin more oily.
 Again, it’s all about which oil you use.
 Pay attention to the fatty acid profile of the oil of your choice.

 3. You can’t use a facial oil under makeup